theraphonics/common-tones/README.md

 The build process has been entirely rewritten to work with ASDF3 and Quicklisp.

 Sound *probably* doesn't work.
 I wouldn't call this "production-ready" but all of the mathematical/signal functions DO work.
 If you're on Unix/Linux/MacOS (but not M1) it might be able to connect to the audio system but I haven't gotten to that part of the code yet.
+Same with the run loop.
+Use those at your own risk...

 The main `mus` file has been broken out into `generators/*` to isolate issues in debugging.